Anteproperispomenon/os-string-compat/README.md

 for mac wasn't added until GHC 8.10.4 (and improved thereafter).
 To reflect this, macOS is tested on the oldest version of GHC that still successfully installs on GitHub.

+Currently, the oldest version of GHC that is able to compile this package on macOS is `9.8.4`.

 ## Intro and Purpose

 This is a compatibility layer over [os-string](https://hackage.haskell.org/package/os-string)